Admissions Tip: Making Your List of Business Schools

 Which schools send the highest percentage of graduates to elite consulting firms?
 Which have the strongest resources for entrepreneurship?
 Consulting MBA program rankings, too, can help you get oriented and identify the schools that are most likely to position you to accomplish your post-MBA goals.

-Of course, you’ll also be spending two years on a school’s campus and in its larger city, so lifestyle considerations should absolutely be factored in as well.
+Of course, you’ll also be spending two years on a school’s campus, so lifestyle considerations should absolutely be factored in as well.

-What kind of “mix” should you aim for with your school list?
+What kind of “mix” should you aim for with your list of business schools?

 Many candidates find it valuable to classify schools into three buckets: reach schools, realistic schools and safety schools.